R.E.A.L. – Reclaim. Express. Accept. Lead.

 Mental wellness support from Indigenous youth workers, Elders, and clinical counsellors

-Cultural teachings including traditional medicine, art, and storytelling
+Cultural teachings including traditional medicine, crafts, and ceremony

 Custom youth gatherings, school visits, and seasonal events